Our Data Privacy Notice

 If you have any concerns or queries on the Chaplaincies policies relating to the GDPR, please contact him by email at firstname.lastname@example.org

-For general queries or feedback, you will get a reply as soon as possible and always within one month.
+For general queries, you will get a reply as soon as possible and always within one month.

 The Chaplaincy will regularly review and update our Personal Data Protection Policy.
 The latest version will be available on the Chaplaincy website for you to check and to keep up-to-date with the Policy.